| Sunny

 Ann's lace, catchfly, jewelweed, spiderwort, dogbane,

-St. John's wort, deptford pink, tamarisk, vervain, campanula,
+St. John's wort, deptford pink, tamarisk, vervain,

-silver thistle, butterfly weed, daylilies, catnip, heal-all,
+Sharon, silver thistle, butterfly weed, daylilies,

-teasel, buddleia, fleabane, gold yarrow
+catnip, heal-all, teasel, buddleia, fleabane, gold

-grasshoppers, and warm breezes. |
+Dragonflies, grasshoppers, and warm breezes. |

 Native grass